uptonking/note4yaoo/thread-pm-base-documentation-note-taking.md

   - what should be embeddable in what
   - how you visually present an entity/object throughout(各方面)

+- Tana, Roam, and Logseq all seem like Outline-first, where the primary unit is actually a point in the outline.
+  - Good point!
+Outline ≠ document.
+When I’ve tried to treat an outliner as a normal document, I’ve been incredibly frustrated

+- Task-first. @clickup Docs function as my primary knowledge base with links to Tasks in Lists that track my long-term and ongoing projects.
+It’s powerful to have knowledge management and project management in a single tool.

 - Also http://getguru.com - they look similar but take a different approach (with verification features) and are very successful with it
   - [Guru | Your company’s all-in-one solution for trusted information | Guru](https://www.getguru.com/)
   - 3 products.
 1 platform: AI-powered enterprise search, wiki, and intranet
 - On the surface, it looks like document-first (an enterprise wiki)
 - What would you say differs about their approach?
   - One differentiator is verification.
 Each "card" needs checking and verifying within a certain time-period.
 This ensures that information doesn't grow stale which is a problem in so many company wikis.
 By default the card creator is the verifier, but they can also be nominated.

-- Tana, Roam, and Logseq all seem like Outline-first, where the primary unit is actually a point in the outline.
-  - Good point!
-Outline ≠ document.
-When I’ve tried to treat an outliner as a normal document, I’ve been incredibly frustrated

 - I would consider http://rewind.ai a tool for knowledge management, a very novel one.